Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Extensions of Transportability in PAICs

 \subsection{Challenges in the Unanchored Setting: ML-UMR}

 }

-Unanchored PAICs involve transporting outcomes for treatments from single-arm studies across populations.
-In HTA, unanchored comparisons are far more common than anchored comparisons; however, they require stronger assumptions and present greater challenges in ensuring valid transportability.
+Unanchored PAICs involve transporting outcomes for treatments from fully disconnected studies (e.g., single-arm) across populations.
+In HTA, unanchored comparisons are far more common than anchored comparisons; however, they require considerably stronger assumptions and present greater challenges in ensuring valid transportability.
 To date, MAIC and STC have been the only PAIC methods available to conduct unanchored PAICs.
 However, as highlighted in preceding sections, they typically cannot transport estimates beyond the comparator population except in special cases where \(\Delta_{BC}\) is directly transportable (Section 6.4).

-To address these limitations, Chandler and Ishak (2025) introduced multilevel unanchored meta-regression (ML-UMR), an extension of ML-NMR designed for unanchored comparisons.\textsuperscript{77} ML-UMR enables synthesis of two or more treatments and allows relative effects to be estimated in pre-specified target populations, subject to additional assumptions.
+To address these limitations, Chandler and Ishak (2025) introduced multilevel unanchored meta-regression (ML-UMR), an extension of ML-NMR designed for unanchored comparisons.\textsuperscript{84} ML-UMR enables synthesis of two or more treatments and allows relative effects to be estimated in pre-specified target populations, subject to additional assumptions.
 Central among these is the shared prognostic factor assumption (SPFA), which requires prognostic factors to have the same effect on outcomes across treatments---implying an absence of conditional effect modification under the structural assumptions of the model.
-SPFA is conceptually analogous to SEMA, which allows effect modification to cancel between active arms in conditional anchored contrasts under scale alignment; however, SPFA is generally more restrictive and more difficult to justify empirically.\textsuperscript{77}
+SPFA is conceptually analogous to SEMA, which allows effect modification to cancel between active arms in conditional anchored contrasts under scale alignment; however, SPFA is generally more restrictive and more difficult to justify empirically.\textsuperscript{84}

-In principle, SPFA may be relaxed (i.e., allow for effect modification between active arms) by incorporating subgroup-specific comparator information, multiple comparator studies, or external clinical knowledge.\textsuperscript{77} In practice, however, obtaining the data required to relax this assumption is challenging due to limited reporting of comparator information.
+In principle, SPFA may be relaxed (i.e., allow for effect modification between active arms) by incorporating subgroup-specific comparator information, multiple comparator studies, or external clinical knowledge.\textsuperscript{83,84} In practice, however, obtaining the data required to relax this assumption is challenging due to limited reporting of comparator information.
 While ML-UMR broadens the scope of transportability in unanchored settings, it remains subject to strong limitations inherent to unanchored comparisons.
 Further methodological work is needed to characterize when these assumptions are plausible and how they can be assessed in HTA applications.

 \hypertarget{implications-for-paics-and-hta}{